 Selecting a focused topic of interest to you is perhaps the most important aspect of writing this paper.
-The specific topic of your paper needs to be narrow as the general theme questions posed above are much too broad.
-For example consider this broad general topic question: Has President Obama been an good president?
-Focused topics under this theme could be: Have President Obama's economic policies been successful?
+The specific topic of your paper needs to be narrow as the general theme posed above is much too broad.
+For example consider this broad general topic question: Has President Obama been a good president?
+Focused, debatable topics under this theme could be: Have President Obama's economic policies been successful?
 Have President Obama's foreign policies been successful?
+Has President Obama helped the nation's poor?
 Has President Obama effectively dealt with the immigration issue?
 Has President Obama done a good job uniting the country?
 Has the Obama administration negotiated a good deal with Iran?
 Each of these focused issues has two clear sides to debate.
 With research you could find references supporting each side of those questions, e.g., some claiming that the president's economic policies have worked, while others claiming that they have not.

-Examples of possible topics for this paper are provided near the end of this document.
+Examples of possible topics for this paper are provided near the end of this document, but many other topics beside those listed are acceptable.
+Generally, almost any related topic is acceptable as long as it is focused and has two clear sides to debate or argue.
 This is purely a research paper based on out of class material.
 We will not cover the topic of possible human caused climate change until after the paper is due.
-You may, of course, contact me with any questions you have as you are researching for your paper.
-While you may focus on any proposed governmental policy to reduce carbon dioxide emissions, if you do not know where to begin, I suggest you begin your research with carbon cap and trade.
+You may, of course, contact Dr. Ward with any questions you have as you are researching for your paper.
+If you do not know where to begin, I suggest you begin your research with carbon cap and trade.
 In previous semesters, I required students to write about carbon cap and trade.
 This semester I am trying to open up the topic to include other possible topics and policies for reducing carbon dioxide emissions.
 I have found that some students have already written multiple papers about carbon cap and trade and would like to write about something a little different.
 If you are not at all familiar with carbon cap and trade, then I suggest that you select a specific topic related to enacting a carbon cap and trade policy.
-If you are completely unfamiliar with carbon cap and trade or emissions trading schemes in general, easy-to-understand summaries are provided in What is emissions trading? and The Basic Design Elements of Cap and Trade Systems.
+If you are completely unfamiliar with carbon cap and trade or emissions trading schemes in general, easy-to-understand summaries are provided in What is emissions trading?

+and The Basic Design Elements of Cap and Trade Systems.
 Since this is a highly controversial subject, there are many biased articles out there, so I suggest that you read multiple descriptions of carbon cap and trade.
 After a little background reading, you should have no trouble selecting a suitable topic that you can easily understand.